 Optimizing the images on Google will help you increase your conversion rate and boost sales by up to 9%.
 It will also help enhance the user experience.
 About 10.1% of google searches are images.

 Images are also a way of discovering content.
 While searching for images, users may also like to read about the content that the image provides, and this is how you will attract more traffic to your webpage.

 Search engines have a limitation: they can’t read the images.
 Instead, they focus on the content an image has.
-Because of this, the optimization techniques of images is essential so that user can attract more visitors via image search.
+Because of this, the product image optimization techniques are essential so that user can attract more visitors via image search.

 Google images can be significant for the discovery of content.
 Data shows that overall, 20% of the searches of Google happen through image searches.
 In addition, ranking images on google take less time than ranking content.

 Visits to images can play a significant role in bringing traffic to your website because it will make relevant and essential content discovery easier.
 Images ignite interest in the user’s mind regarding the description or the story behind it.